elynch90/racknergate/README.md

 # EIA (ELLIOTT INTELLIGENCE AGENCY) CASE: 00A
 # 🧾 Racknergate: Digital Forensic Evidence Packet
 <p>Evidence of Institutional Corruption and Procedural Fraud – DC Superior Court & DC Bar</p>
-<p>INVESTIGATION REPORT COMPILED BY EIA DIRECTOR ELLIOTT LYNCH CODENANE "THE EAGLE"</p>
+<p>INVESTIGATION REPORT COMPILED BY EIA DIRECTOR ELLIOTT LYNCH CODENANE "THE EAGLE 🦅"</p>

 ### "All tyranny needs to gain a foothold is for people of good conscience to remain silent."
 — Thomas Jefferson